vicente-astorga/vicente-astorga/README.md

-With experience as a programmer and a background implementing CI/CD pipelines.
+Analyst with experience as a programmer and a background implementing CI/CD pipelines.
 Dedicated to teamwork, collaborating to ensure system improvement and automation.
 Passionate about learning new technologies and continually improving.